Co-designing resilient urban communities: The power of human capital in inclusive public engagement

 Global Resilient Cities Network

-The Alternative Service Delivery Project (ASDU), funded by the City of Cape Town and delivered by GreenCape, is working with different informal settlements to improve their access to basic services.
+The Alternative Service Delivery Project (ASDU) is working with different informal settlements to improve their access to basic services.
 In so doing, the ASDU hopes to ensure that all stakeholders in a city transition from merely surviving, are able to adapt in the face of acute shock events, and thrive despite enduring chronic stresses.

 The ASDU worked with community leaders in Freedom Farm and Malawi Camp, informal settlements on Robert Sobukwe Road in Cape Town, to facilitate asset-based development - modern community participation.
 Key to this work was recognition for the fact that each community is different and an approach to participation must be an adaptable multistep process of participation, mobilisation and enumeration.
 This helps to ensure the best, most context appropriate, outcome is reached.